isabella232/devo-ps.github.io/_posts/blog/2013-06-26-goodbye-node-forever-hello-pm2.md

     $ pm2 dump

-From now on, you should be able to resurrect things up from file:
+From there, you should be able to resurrect things from file:

     $ pm2 kill     // let's simulate a pm2 stop
     $ pm2 resurect // All my processes are now up and running